Estimating the Personality of White-Box Language Models: Experiments

 \section{Experiments}

-In this section, we present the experimental setup and the results obtained from evaluating the personality traits of the language models and datasets.
-We also compare the personalities of language models and their underlying datasets.
-Finally, we discuss how our approaches to altering the personality traits of language models fare.
+In this section, we present the experimental setup and the results obtained from evaluating the personality traits of the language models and the corresponding datasets they were trained on.
+In particular, we compare the personalities of language models and their underlying datasets to identify potential disparities.
+Finally, we report on the effectiveness of our approaches in altering the personality traits of language models.